Pain = no fun ever.

 And it doesn’t make a lot of sense to go back to the place of your pain after you’ve healed.

 Or does it?

 What if your revisitation could help someone else mend?

-I won’t lie, it could possibly involve a few tears or some of your time or worse, reruns of Toddlers and Tiaras.
+I won’t lie; holding a hurting person’s hand could possibly involve a few tears or some of your time or a LOT more.

 But it’s all good.
 It’s all holy ground.

 Because, as C.S.
 Lewis wrote, “Pain insists upon being attended to.
 God whispers to us in our pleasures, speaks in our consciences, but shouts in our pains.
 It is his megaphone to rouse a deaf world.”